benstaniford/sample-flask-project/test-docker/README.md

 # Docker Container Testing

-This directory contains scripts to build and test the docker-snap container.
+This directory contains scripts to build and test the Flask application container.

 ## Test Script